aminohealth/pytest-honors/README.rst

 When run like ``pytest --honors-regression-fail``, if the coverage for any controls has decreased since the last test run, the pytest-honors fails.
 Suppose an intern deletes the ``test_unique_email`` unit test.
 That results in the error::

-    ValueError: ['Constraint MyControls.EmailAddressesMustBeUnique count dropped from 1 to 0']
+    ValueError: ['Constraint MyControls.EmailAddressesMustBeUnique honors count dropped from 1 to 0']

 You can integrate this in your CI pipeline and know that a rogue developer isn't deleting the constraints you care about.